jzbor/pademelon/doc/config.md

 These values should be specified as a boolean:
 * `no-window-manager`: don't launch any window manager

-## Section: `appearance`

-These values should be specified as a boolean:
-* `set-wallpaper`: let pademelon set wallpaper

 ## Section: `input`

 * `keyboard-layout`: keyboard layout as defined by `setxkbmap(1)` and `xkeyboard-config(7)`